kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 # Arrays and Slices

-The the D language spec throught explains [arrays](https://dlang.org/spec/arrays.html) in D. All of the following are arrays in D:
+The the D language spec throughly explains [arrays](https://dlang.org/spec/arrays.html) in D. All of the following are arrays in D:

 1. Raw pointers
 2. Static arrays.